-The work has had enough interest to prompt a French translation, Empreinte radio, from Stefan Sobanski and Bleu Orange.
-The first time I showed this project, on a sneaky reappearance at an ELO gathering in 2006, it occurred to me that that dwell state may be a lot more fun.
+The work has inspired enough interest to prompt a French translation, Empreinte radio, from Stefan Sobanski and Bleu Orange.
+The first time I showed this project, on a sneaky reappearance at an ELO gathering in 2006, it occurred to me that that dwell state may be a lot more fun than any of the resolutions.
+Truth dawns slowly for some.
 See End of the White Subway a few years later.

 Marginal Effects: A Disorder of Attention (Tekka 2004)